alibaba/xoc/com/README.txt

-libcom.a is a concise and readable C++ template library.
+libxcom.a is a concise and readable C++ template library.

 The template library includes vector, list, stack, hash, map, bitset, graph, matrix,